cancerberoSgx/accursed/guides/browserify.md

 ## Accursed API

-this library provides with a `createScreenForBrowser()`` function that accepts a ScreenOptions object and returns a Screen object compatible with browsers or node.js dependending on the current environment detected:
+this library provides with a `createScreenForBrowser()`` function that accepts a ScreenOptions object and returns a Screen object compatible with browsers or node.js depending on the current environment detected:

 ```js
 import {createScreenForBrowser} from 'accursed'